sree7k7/AWS-Azure-bgp-connection/README.md

 This guide helps on implementing bgp-enabled vpn connection between AWS and Azure.

 - A simplified way of this [article](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-aws-bgp).
-- Here, executing in Terraform (widely used with slow pace).
+- Here, executing in Terraform (widely used with it's pace).

 - The scripts are in cdk and terraform:
   - On AWS side in [CDK](https://github.com/sree7k7/AWS-multi-S2S) (python)